-Part of a monastery which dates back to the 6th century, the Chora Museum (formerly Church-Mosque), Kariye in Turkish, is one of the most impressive museums in Istanbul.
-Chora Museums houses very beautiful examples of Byzantine mosaics and frescos.
+Part of a monastery which dates back to the 6th century, the Chora Mosque (formerly Church-Museum), Kariye in Turkish, is one of the most impressive historical sites in Istanbul.
+Chora houses very beautiful examples of Byzantine mosaics and frescos.

-There are very good examples of mosaics and frescos at the Chora Museum, belonging to the 14th century late East-Roman painting art.
+There are very good examples of mosaics and frescos at the Chora, belonging to the 14th century late East-Roman painting art.

 - From the Asian side of Istanbul, you may take the Metrobus buses and get off at the Edirnekapi stop.
 And walk from there.

-Address: Kariye Mahallesi, Kariye Camii Sokak No.18 Fatih, Fatih, Istanbul
+Address: Kariye Mahallesi, Kariye Camii Sokak No.18 Fatih, Istanbul

 Tel: +90 212 631 92 41